AllanChain/logseq-live-math/README.md

 Go to the settings page and disable them.

+For select-and-edit, it's also possible to require a modifier key to be pressed.
+For example, if you configured the key to be <kbd>Shift</kbd>, then you need to hold the <kbd>Shift</kbd> key while selecting, so that the popup will show.
+If not holding the key, nothing will happen.

 ### I've selected the formula but nothing happens!

 Logseq has some bugs for the `input-selection-end` event ([logseq/logseq#10106](https://github.com/logseq/logseq/issues/10106)), which means currently, you have to click on the selection again to trigger the popup ([#1 (comment)](https://github.com/AllanChain/logseq-live-math/issues/1#issuecomment-1694545308)).